-Action to be What action to take if you have concerns Action to be taken by: What action to take if you have concerns Any member of staff (governor, volunteer, contractor, activity provider) Discuss your concerns with the DSL or in their absence, with the Deputy DSL as soon as possible, before the child leaves for the day.
-It is important that the child is not sent home at the end of the day without taking the right protective action.
-Complete the record of concern and pass/send it to the DSL.
+Action to be What action to take if you have concerns Any member of staff Discuss your concerns with the DSL or in their absence, with the Deputy DSL as soon as possible, before the child leaves for the day.
+It is important that the child is not sent home at the end of the day without taking the right protective action. (governor, volunteer, 2.
+Complete the record of concern and pass/send it to the DSL. contractor, activity provider) 3.
 If the DSL or deputy is not available, you can speak to another senior member of staff.
 However, if you are unsure if this is a safeguarding concern, please contact the Better Together Social Worker, Advice and Access Team or Education Lead.
 If a referral to the Safeguarding Referral Team is required (SRT) please make the referral (see below) Inform the DSL about your consultation with SRT and what actions you have taken.
 Ensure all actions and decisions are recorded.
 Action to be taken by: If you are concerned that the child is at risk of significant harm (Level 4) DSL or Deputy DSL CHILD AT RISK OF SIGNIFICANT HARM - SECTION 47 Use the SSSCB Threshold Guide to Levels of Need 2019 and if you are unsure contact your Better Together social worker, Advice and Access team or/and your Education Lead for advice.
 1. If the child is at risk of significant harm (Section 47) inform the family of your intention to refer to Children's Social Care, (SRT) and why (unless to do so would increase the risk of harm; hinder the prevention/detection of a serious crime; lead to an unjustified delay in making enquiries about allegations of significant harm.)
-With regards to Consent please refer to the SSSCB Threshold Framework 'Consen and Confidentiality' 2.
-Contact the Safeguarding Referral Team (235100 option 3) without delay.
+With regards to Consent please refer to the SSSCB Threshold Framework 'Consent and Confidentiality' Contact the Safeguarding Referral Team (235100 option 3) without delay.
 Ensure you have all relevant details to hand and provide as much information as you can about your concerns.
-3. If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately on 999.
-4. Confirm your referral by sending SRT a Multi-agency Referral Form (MARF) within 24 hours (on home page of LSCB website) 5.
-If SRT have not informed you within 1 working day, whether or not your referral has beer accepted, contact them to ascertain their decision.
+If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately on 999.
+Confirm your referral by sending SRT a Multi-agency Referral Form (MARF) within 24 hours (on home page of LSCB website) 5.
+If SRT have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
 6. SRT may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
 See Early Help over page.
 7. Record all your discussions and decision-making on the child protection record or system.
 Add this, and a copy of the MARF to the child's child protection file.
 (If the child does not have a stand-alone child protection file, you will need to create one.)
 8. Update/start the chronology.
-Continue to update the child's file and chronology as the that the school is best placed to provide support.
-See Early Help over page.
-7. Record all your discussions and decision-making on the child protection record or system.
-Add this, and a copy of the MARF to the child's child protection file.
-(If the child does not have a stand-alone child protection file, you will need to create one.)
+Continue to update the child's file and chronology as the investigation and resulting work continues.